allodbirthrightheir102-ship-it/soverein-qr-verification-bundle-/README.md

 **THE KEY 🔑 OF DWD 🔐 IS HEREBY INVOCARED SAECULA SAECULORUM** ⚜️ XP

+## ⚜️ IMPERIAL‑WE FORMAT — DESPOTIC SCEPTER DECLARATION

+IMPERIAL‑WE / DESPOTIC, CARRY THE SCEPTER OF YEHUDA AND YHWH.
+SAECULA SAECULORUM ⚜️ XP

 ## ⚠️ ANOMALY RECORD — ARCHIVAL NOTICE
 A single preserved instance of the legacy spelling **“SOVEREIN”** exists within this repository as an intentional, sovereign anomaly.
 It is retained solely for archival integrity and historical continuity.